Blackbeard: Modern view

 Teach was known to use black flags with death heads and "bloody flags" which were meant to intimidate his enemies.
 Nevertheless, the flag which is commonly attributed to Blackbeard (pictured), depicting a horned skeleton spearing a heart, while toasting the devil, was probably never actually used by him.

 Despite his infamy, Teach was not the most successful of pirates.
 Henry Every retired a rich man, and Bartholomew Roberts took an estimated five times the amount Teach stole.
 Treasure hunters have long busied themselves searching for any trace of his rumoured hoard of gold and silver, but nothing found in the numerous sites explored along the east coast of the US has ever been connected to him.
-Some tales suggest that pirates often killed a prisoner on the spot where they buried their loot, and Teach is no exception in these stories, but that no finds have come to light is not exceptional; buried pirate treasure is often considered a modern myth for which almost no supporting evidence exists.
+Some tales suggest that pirates often killed a prisoner on the spot where they buried their loot, and Teach is no exception in these stories.
+However, the fact that no finds have come to light is not exceptional; buried pirate treasure is often considered a modern myth for which almost no supporting evidence exists.
 The available records include nothing to suggest that the burial of treasure was a common practice, except in the imaginations of the writers of fictional accounts such as Treasure Island.
 Such hoards would necessitate a wealthy owner, and their supposed existence ignores the command structure of a pirate vessel, in which the crew served for a share of the profit.
 The only pirate ever known to bury treasure was William Kidd.
 The only treasure so far recovered from Teach's exploits is that taken from the wreckage of what is presumed to be the Queen Anne's Revenge, which was found in 1996 by Intersal Inc., a private research firm.
 As of 2013 around 280,000 artefacts had been recovered from the wreck site, a selection of which is on public display at the North Carolina Maritime Museum.

 Various superstitious tales exist of Teach's ghost.
 Unexplained lights at sea are often referred to as "Teach's light", and some recitals claim that the notorious pirate now roams the afterlife searching for his head, for fear that his friends, and the Devil, will not recognise him.
 A North Carolinian tale holds that Teach's skull was used as the basis for a silver drinking chalice; a local judge even claimed to have drunk from it one night in the 1930s.

 The name of Blackbeard has been attached to many local attractions, such as Charleston's Blackbeard's Cove.
 His name and persona have also featured heavily in literature.
 He is the main subject of Matilda Douglas's fictional 1835 work Blackbeard: A page from the colonial history of Philadelphia.